omec-project/upf/README.md

 The PFCP Agent implements datapath plugins that translate PFCP messages to datapath-specific configurations.
 We currently support two datapath implementations:
   - [BESS](https://github.com/omec-project/bess): a software-based datapath built on top of the Berkeley Extensible Software Switch (BESS) framework.
 For more details, please see the ONFConnect 2019 [talk](https://www.youtube.com/watch?v=fqJGWcwcOxE) and demo videos [here](https://www.youtube.com/watch?v=KxK64jalKHw) and [here](https://youtu.be/rWnZuJeUWi4).
+    > Note: The source code for the BESS-based datapath is in https://github.com/omec-project/bess
   - [UP4](https://github.com/omec-project/up4): an implementation leveraging ONOS and P4-programmable switches to realize a hardware-based datapath.

 The combination of PFCP Agent and UP4 is usually referred to as P4-UPF.
 While BESS-UPF denotes the combination of PFCP Agent and the BESS datapath.